Loading...

 For example, they were allowed to beat them as long as they did not kill them.

-We're now at the end of our lesson, so it's a good opportunity for us to recap what we've learned today.
+So it's a good opportunity for us to recap what we've learned today.

-The Reformation did not significantly change attitudes to women and early modern Britain remained a patriarchal society.
+The Reformation did not significantly change attitudes to women, and early modern Britain remained a patriarchal society.

 Women in the early modern period were excluded from positions of power and many types of work.

-The vast majority of women did not receive an education, however, aristocratic women were educated by tutors.
+The vast majority of women did not receive an education.

 And finally, married women had very little freedom and were controlled by their husbands.